 What if He’s telling me to never lose hope?

-What if He’s reminding me that it’s MY hope that may point others to theirs?
+What if He’s reminding me that it’s MY hope that may help point others to theirs?

 What if He’s speaking all this to me through beautiful blue eyes and a little black suitcase?